OlivierSohn/hamazed/BACKLOG.md

 -- or we need to remove the computes vector, by putting the compute lambda in the channel.

+- to pass the key pressed / keyreleased information without locking, we could:

 - find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, use a thread_local boolean saying if we hold a lock or not.